AdelaideB9/blog-old/_posts/2020-02-09-neverlan-ctf.md

 <script src="[https://gist.github.com/javadhamidi/889226036803bab244ae41b127dc0ab3.js](https://gist.github.com/javadhamidi/889226036803bab244ae41b127dc0ab3.js "https://gist.github.com/javadhamidi/889226036803bab244ae41b127dc0ab3.js")"></script>

 Next we have to figure out what our user-agent string should actually be.
 If we pass 'commodo 64' as the user-agent parameter of our function nothing changes.
-Googling commodo 64, we get results for the
+Googling commodo 64, we get results for the 1982 computer, The Commodore 64, but making that the header doesn't work either.
+The part of the challenge we're forgeting is that the site requires `browsers that run on commodo 64`.
+We need to find the header of a browser that works on the Commodore 64 ...

+... here's one! `Hyperlink/2.5e (Commodore 64)`

+Put that into our function and we get `Welcome fellow c64 user. flag{8b1t_w3b}`